sergeyerin/tlg-bot-lang-translator/README.md

 # Telegram Language Translator Bot

-A Telegram bot that translates text between Russian and other languages using OpenAI's API, with explanations for non-Russian input.
-Specifically designed for Russian speakers learning other languages.
+A Telegram bot that translates text between Russian and 5 other languages using OpenAI's API, with explanations for difficult words.
+Specifically designed for Russian speakers learning foreign languages.

 ## Features

 - **Bidirectional translation with explanations**:
-  - Russian → English/Portuguese (with explanations of difficult words in the target language)
+  - Russian → English/Portuguese/Spanish/French/German (with explanations of difficult words)
-  - English/Portuguese → Russian (with explanations of tricky words)
+  - English/Portuguese/Spanish/French/German → Russian (with explanations of tricky words)
 - **Smart translation**:
   - Single word → All possible translations with detailed explanations
   - Full text → Complete translation with explanations of difficult words and phrases